amorison/configs/README.md

 # configs
 various config files

-Actual config files are in the repository.
-The script `makelinks.sh` creates soft links to them in the appropriate locations.
+The script `sync.py` (Python 3.8+) installs and creates soft links to config files in the appropriate locations.

-Use the `-f` option `./makelinks.sh -f` to remove existing files before linking.
+Use the `-f` option `./sync.py -f` to remove existing files before linking.

 ## Zsh stuff

 Configure your terminal to use the recommended font here: https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k

-Powerlevel10k is cloned/pulled by `./makelinks.sh`.
+Powerlevel10k is cloned/pulled by `./sync.py`.

 ## Bash stuff